-Google Nest Hub Max vs new Nest Hub: Differences explained
+Google Nest Hub Max vs new Nest Hub: Which should you buy?

-(Pocket-lint) - Google offers the Nest Hub Max and second generation Nest Hub, as the two devices within its smart display portfolio.
-The second generation Nest Hub succeeds the older Nest Hub, formerly known as Google Home Hub, which you might find cheap now.
+Google offers the Nest Hub Max and second-generation Nest Hub, as the two devices within its smart display portfolio.
+The second generation Nest Hub succeeds the older Nest Hub, formerly known as Google Home Hub.

-With a very similar design apart from physical size, how do Google's two Nest Hub's compare?
+With a very similar design apart from physical size, how do Google's two Nest Hubs compare?
 Here are the similarities and differences.
-You can read how the old Nest Hub and new Nest Hub compare in our separate feature.

 What's the same?